pupilfirst/wd101-scripts/basic-introduction-html-css/html-css-js-comments/README.md

 # Text

 In this lesson, we will learn how to add comments to our HTML web page.
-But, why we need comments in our code?
+But, why do we need comments in our code?

 When we are doing a personal project, it is easy for us to think and understand the context of the code.
 If we keep aside the project for a few months, we might forget the reasons for many decisions.